olimorris/persisted.nvim/README.md

 ### Session save location

-The location of the saved files for the sessions may be changed by altering the `save_dir` configuration option.
+The location of the session files may be changed by altering the `save_dir` configuration option.
 For example:

 ```lua
 require("persisted").setup({